fluent/fluent-plugin-windows-eventlog/README.md

 **NOTE:** in_windows_eventlog2 always handles EventLog records as UTF-8 characters.
 Users don't have to specify encoding related parameters and they are not provided.

+**NOTE:** When `Description` contains error message such as `The message resource is present but the message was not found in the message table.`, eventlog's resource file (.mui) related to error generating event is something wrong.
+This issue is also occurred in built-in Windows Event Viewer which is the part of Windows management tool.

 #### parameters

 |name      | description |